lovrosdu/klor/doc/02-syntax.md

   The active role is propagated to each `<expr>`.
   Only the result of the last `<expr>`, if any, is communicated, if the location of `<expr>` is different from the location of the whole expression.

-  For convenience purposes, role expressions are treated as implicit `do` blocks when they appear in evaluated contexts, which is the reason why they can enclose more than one expression: `(<role> <expr>*)`
+  For convenience purposes, role expressions are treated as implicit `do` blocks when they appear in evaluated contexts, which is the reason why they can enclose more than one expression: `(<role> <expr>*)`.
   Like role-qualified symbols, this makes Klor code more readable and reduces the level of nesting:

   ```clojure